Southeastern Louisiana University: History

 The college's curricular offerings increased significantly in 1937 when the college received approval to offer bachelor's degrees.
 The first ones were awarded two years later.

 Although Act 388 in 1938, an amendment to the 1920 Louisiana Constitution, granted the college the same legal status as other four-year colleges in the state, it did not provide for increased funding for the college.

-In 1946 the college received initial accreditation from the Southern Association of Colleges and Schools.
+In 1946, the college received initial accreditation from the Southern Association of Colleges and Schools.
 Subsequent enrollment growth following the end of World War II required additional expansion and construction.
 This included the use of two steel barracks donated to the college; these were used as dormitories and named McNeely Hall (which was demolished in 2007).

 The college's curricular offerings grew again in 1960 when the college established the Division of Graduate Studies.
 The college awarded its first graduate degree in 1967, the Education Specialist degree.
-The college completed the War Memorial Student Union in the mid-1960s; it claims to be "the only student union building in the United States dedicated to alumni who died in World War II."
+The college completed the War Memorial Student Union in the mid-1960s; it claims to be "the only student union building in the United States dedicated to alumni who died in World War II".
 In 1970, the institution officially became Southeastern Louisiana University.

 After years of planning and fundraising, the Southeastern Louisiana University Center was constructed.
 An 8000-seat (more if the floor level is used) arena, the University Center hosts all home basketball games and a variety of civic, cultural, and big-name entertainment events.

-Fanfare, a festival celebrating the arts, humanities, and sciences, was begun in October 1986 by university faculty.
-It has grown into a month-long event.

-In 1996 SLU joined the University of Louisiana System.
+In 1996, SLU joined the University of Louisiana System.

 The university began to implement screened admissions standards in the fall of 2000.
 The following year, Southeastern took ownership of the historic Columbia Theatre for the Performing Arts in downtown Hammond.
 The theater is operated by a separate foundation and presents a variety of theatrical works, concerts, and dance performances.